johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 To mitigate this, we need to use `SeparateDatabaseAndState` to remove the field in multiple steps to ensure compatibility between the blue and green environments.

-## Handling Database Migrations in Blue-Green Deployments
+## Multistep Database Changes

 The [`SeparateDatabaseAndState`](https://docs.djangoproject.com/en/5.1/ref/migration-operations/#django.db.migrations.operations.SeparateDatabaseAndState) migration operation allows us to separate changes to database and project state.
-We can use it to remove the `rating` field in two backwards-compatible migrations (instead of removing it in one backwards-incompatible migration).
-These migrations need to be deployed separately, ensuring that each step is fully applied and stable before proceeding to the next.
+We can use it to remove the `rating` field in two backwards-compatible steps (instead of removing it in one backwards-incompatible step).
+These steps need to be deployed separately to ensure compatibility between the blue and green environments.

-- Migration 1: Remove `rating` from the green environment project state without removing it from the database
+- Step 1: Remove `rating` from the green environment project state without removing it from the database
-- Migration 2: Remove `rating` from the database
+- Step 2: Remove `rating` from the database

-### Migration 1: State changes
+### Step 1: State changes

 ```python
 # 0002_remove_product_rating_from_state.py